fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 f [2][2]
 ```

-Although not common, such code exist today.
-Ideally, we want such existing code to be adjusted to curried function application with appropriate spaces:
+We want to advise the used to adjust such code to curried function application with appropriate spaces, as was always intended, and is better code and clearer:
 ```fsharp
 let f x y = ()
 let someFunction x = x